Sorry, you need to enable JavaScript to visit this website.

 Documentation

-To obtain a DC DMV CDL or first a CDL learner permit, you will have to bring the following documents when you take the CDL knowledge test(s):
+To obtain a DC DMV CDL or first a CDL learner permit, you will need to bring the following documents when you take the CDL knowledge test(s):

 Note: Your driver record will contain medical information and DC DMV will send you a notification any time your medical information is updated.

-Federal law requires CDL holders to submit a medical certification every 2 years.
+Federal law requires CDL holders to submit a medical certification every two years.
 You must be examined by a medical professional listed on the National Registry of Certified Medical Examiners.
-The list of certified medical examiners including physicians, nurse practitioners, physician assistants, and chiropractors is available on the US Department of Transportation National Registry of Certified Medical Examiners’ website at the link below:

 Contact TTY: